preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 .. image:: action-button-favourite.png

 + **Remove link**: When a favourites link has been added, the text on the button changes so the user can remove the page from the favourites list.
 Add that text here.
-+ **Category**: If the Favourite link should be added to a specific Category, add the category here.
++ **Category**: If the Favourite link should be added to a specific Category, type the name of the category here.
+It can be a new or an existing category.

 Create App
 ------------
 The purpose of this action is to make it possilble for users to create an Omnia app, just like the Create App block.

-The following settings are available (se above for the general ones):
+The following settings are available for this purpose (se above for the general ones):

 .. image:: action-button-create-app.png

-+ **Dialog position**: Select position for thedialog that will open; Center or Right.
++ **Dialog position**: Select position for the dialog that will open; Center or Right.
 + **Select App definition**: Publishing, Community or Teamwork.
 + **Select Template to show**: When you have selected App Definition, here you select the template(s) that should be available.
 A list of all available templates for the definition is shown.
 You select one or more templates there.
 + **Padding**: Add some padding in the block if needed.